gobbyo/kinetic-display/docs/assembly/powermanagementpcb.md

    ![powermanagement-20](../img/powermanagement/powermanagement-20.webp)

 !!! warning
     Verifying the 12v `+` and `-` voltage with a multimeter is an important step to ensure the correctness of your connections.
-If the `+` and `-` are reversed, then change the connections from the barrel jack and re-verify using your multimeter.
+If you discover the `+` and `-` are reversed, then change the connections from the barrel jack and re-verify using your multimeter.

 ## Schematic